Bitter (APT)

 Static Analysis and Some History

-file, which is a Microsoft HTML Help file containing a collection of HTML content.
+Our sample is a .chm file, which is a Microsoft HTML Help file containing a collection of HTML content.
 Essentially, this is Microsoft’s way of packaging a webpage containing HTML files into a single file for offline viewing; typically designed to provide help for an application, but also abused by malicious actors to deliver malware.
 This file format being used for malicious purposes appears to date as far back as 2000 (possibly earlier).

 Here is another good blog post from Unit42 that shows how this file format is being abused in modern malware.